Landscape 05

 Sources: UNFCCC CARP and First Biennial Transparency Reports

-Global readiness for implementing Article 6.2 remains limited.
-However, many Parties are considering implementation, representing various stages of development of authorization and tracking arrangements.
 Having arrangements in place is critical to demonstrate fulfillment of participation responsibilities under Article 6.2.
-Parties should establish arrangements that enable informed decisions regarding authorization that ensure high integrity, promote NDC implementation, and align with long-term goals.
+Parties should establish arrangements that enable informed decisions regarding authorization that ensure high integrity, promote NDC implementation and ambition, and align with long-term goals.
 The Parties should also ensure that tracking arrangements can record necessary ITMOs information and effectively report necessary information as required under Article 6.2 guidance.
 Finally, ensuring timely and robust reporting is pivotal for promoting transparency and trust in the cooperative approach implementation.
-Map 4 displays the overall implementation status of Article 6.2 for each Party analyzed considering authorization, tracking, and reporting statuses.
+The following map displays the overall implementation status of Article 6.2 for each Party analyzed considering authorization, tracking, and reporting statuses.

 Sources: Information derived from partner organizations, governments, and A6IP internal consultations.*